Ghurghutiyar Ghatona: Plot

 The next morning, after having tea, the duo meet with Kalikinkar, tell him the answer of the riddle, take Gaboriau's four books and leave the place.
 On the way, they learn that Biswanath has left early in the morning.
 The moment the duo arrive in the station, Feluda smells something fishy; he immediately goes to the local police station and with the police they return to Ghurghutiya.
 After arriving there, they come across a new car, which is undoubtedly Biswanath's car, thus revealing that Biswanath hasn't yet left the place.
 They find Kalikinkar gone, the iron chest open and empty and Gokul sobbing deeply.
 Feluda interrogates Gokul, while the police chase Biswanath.
 It's finally revealed that Kalikinkar is actually dead; Biswanath himself killed Kalikinkar during a heated argument and then, with his driver's help, disposed of his corpse in the lake behind the house.
 Gokul was forced to follow their orders in order to survive.
 It's also revealed that Rajenbabu is dead for two years.

 After finally catching Biswanath, it's revealed that Biswanath (who is a failed actor) played the roles of three men: Kalikinkar, Rajenbabu and himself.
 The large house and the absence of electricity helped Biswanath to maintain this pretence.
 He actually wanted his father's wealth which was in the iron chest, but due to the fact that Kalikinkar never disclosed the combination number to him and that Kalikinkar had already invited Feluda to the house before being killed, Biswanath saw this as an opportunity to use his old make-up and acting skills to obtain the combination number from Feluda to steal the money.
 After explaining everything, Feluda pulls out the four books of Gaboriau and orders Topshe to keep them back in Kalikinkar's bookshelf as he has no wish of taking books from a dead man's collection.
 While returning the books, Topshe sees the parrot continuously saying the riddle to itself: Trinayan, hey Trinayan, take some rest.
 The story ends here.

 Other media

 Ghurghutiyar Ghatona was filmed by Sandip Ray in 1999 as Satyajiter Goppo.
 Sabyasachi Chakrabarty, Saswata Chatterjee, Kharaj Mukherjee and Nimai Ghosh played the lead roles.

 In 2017, Parambrata Chatterjee directed a webseries titled "Feluda", which consisted of three seasons.
 The second season was a modern adaption of Ghurghutiyar Ghotona, and consisted of 4 episodes.
 Except for modernizing it, it also changed the story a lot, resulting in a new different story.
-In this adaption, Kalikinkar Majumdar (Biplab Dasgupta) is a scientist, who has made a invention, and Gokul (Sujan Mukherjee, secondary antagonist of this adaption, and the assistant of Biswanath Majumdar (Shatabdi Wadud), the main antagonist) and Rajen (Biplab Dasgupta) are his assistants.
+In this adaption, Kalikinkar Majumdar (Biplab Dasgupta) is a scientist, who has made an invention, and Gokul (Sujan Mukherjee, secondary antagonist of this adaption, and the assistant of Biswanath Majumdar (Shatabdi Wadud), the main antagonist) and Rajen (Biplab Dasgupta) are his assistants.
 Parambrata Chatterjee plays Feluda and Riddhi Sen plays Topshe.